-Available for Jira Service Management (formerly Jira Service Desk) Server and Data Center only.
-If you use Jira Service Management Cloud, you cannot connect your project to a knowledge base space on a Confluence Server or Data Center site.
+Available for Jira Service Management (formerly Jira Service Desk) Data Center and Server only.
+If you use Jira Service Management Cloud, you can't connect your project to a knowledge base space on a Confluence Server or Data Center site.
 You can only connect to a Confluence Cloud site.
 Read about how to migrate from Confluence Server to Cloud.